Continued fractions on the Heisenberg group: Introduction

 \subsection{Classical Theory of Continued Fractions}

 There are many variants on classical continued fractions and many ways to approach them (for good general references, see \cite{DHKM,Hensley,Khinchin,Masarotto}).
-We shall examine Nakada's $\alpha$-continued fractions, since the study of them bears the most immediate resemblance to the Heisenberg continued fractions we examine in this paper.
+We shall examine Nakada's $\alpha$-continued fractions, since the study of them bears the most immediate resemblance to the Heisenberg continued fractions we examine in this paper (see also \S \ref{sec:dynamicaltools} for a discussion of continued fractions on $\C$).
 The $\alpha$-continued fractions have two well-known continued fraction variants as special cases: Regular Continued Fractions (when $\alpha=1$) and Nearest Integer Continued Fractions (when $\alpha=1/2$).